Animal welfare in Nazi Germany: Treatment of animals used in the Nazi war effort

-Treatment of "Jewish" animals
+Treatment of animals owned by Jews

 Even before the outbreak of World War II, at the time of the pogroms of Kristallnacht in 1938, the Nazi mob had abused not only the Jews but also their pets.
 There are many descriptions of how Jews and their dogs were thrown from windows to their deaths.

 More formally, on May 15, 1942, the Nazis issued an order instructing all Jews to bring all of their pets to collection points where they would be euthanized.
 Alternatively, the order allowed the Jews to have their pets killed by a veterinarian, and to give the authorities a certificate from the vet.
 The order forbade Jews to save their pets by giving them to non-Jews.

 In the Łódź Ghetto, a notice on July 20, 1940 ordered that all dogs in the ghetto be brought by 9 a.m. on July 22 to the Kripo (German criminal police) yard (on leash and, if possible, muzzled).
 A subsequent notice on August 14, 1940 stated that, because of a rabies outbreak, all dogs had been destroyed as of July 22, that keeping dogs was henceforth forbidden, and that remaining animals had to be surrendered under threat of punishment.

-In the Kovno Ghetto, the dogs and cats were gathered in one of the synagogues where they were shot, and their bodies were left to rot for several months in order to degrade the synagogue and prevent its use.
+In the Kovno Ghetto, dogs and cats were gathered in one of the synagogues where they were shot, and their bodies were left to rot for several months in order to degrade the synagogue and prevent its use.